 I walked into the shelter for kittens and searched.
 I knew what I wanted and after looking through all the cages filled with kittens, I saw him.
 Right at the back of the cage, riddled with snuffles.

 Today, 16 years later, after being with him all this time, my son had his right eye removed.
 A massive and very hard decision for me.
 But ultimately the best decision for him in the long run.
-As lets be honest, he has another few years in him.
+As let’s be honest, he has another few years in him.

-Tonight I lay in my make shift bed in the spare room and watch over him as he heals from his operation today.
+Tonight I lay in my makeshift bed in the spare room and watch over him as he heals from his operation today.
 What a life we have had my kid, and what a future we still have.
-You will always be brave, strong and perfect to me.
+You will always be brave, strong, and perfect to me.